fiquu/rut-cl/README.md

 ## Documentation

-Please see https://fiquu.github.io/cl-rut/ for more details.
+Please see [the documentation page](https://fiquu.github.io/cl-rut/) for more details.